DUB - AMM

 • Which airline alliances offer flights from Dublin to Amman?

-Star Alliance, and oneworld are the airline alliances operating flights between Dublin and Amman, with Star Alliance being the most commonly used for this route.
+oneworld, and Star Alliance are the airline alliances operating flights between Dublin and Amman, with oneworld being the most commonly used for this route.

-• Which is the best airline for flights from Dublin to Amman, Turkish Airlines or Lufthansa?
+• Which is the best airline for flights from Dublin to Amman, Turkish Airlines or Ryanair?

 • How does KAYAK find such low prices on flights from Dublin to Amman?